Best AI Robo-Advisor Alternatives for Beginners in 2026

 The fastest way to choose is to name where you are right now, then pick the option built for that.
 There is no overall number one, and the easiest tool is not the same as the best tool; it depends on your situation.

-• You have not started investing and want to fix the basics first.
-Cleo for budgeting and habits, or SoFi to bank and start small in one app.
+- You have not started investing and want to fix the basics or just begin.
+Cleo for budgeting and habits, SoFi to bank and start small in one app, or Acorns to invest spare change automatically.

-• You already have a broker and want to learn by doing.
-Walnut connects your brokerage through SnapTrade and lets you ask about what you own through Claude or ChatGPT, framed against the S&P 500.
+- You already have a broker and want to learn by doing.
+Walnut connects your brokerage and lets you ask about what you own through Claude or ChatGPT, framed against the S&P 500.

 At a glance